- About Imuka

 Direct lines of communication between all team members are essential; a proactive approach is the factor of success.

-Trans-Atlantic Current Concepts in Hip and Knee Arthroplasty will equip the Orthopedic Surgeons and collaborating providers, institutions, manufacturers, payers, and patients with knowledge of the best practice for Hip and Knee Arthroplasty now and in the future.
+Transatlantic Current Concepts in Outpatient Arthroplasty will equip the Orthopedic Surgeons and collaborating providers, institutions, manufacturers, payers, and patients with an in-depth protocol to implement or optimize the Outpatient Arthroplasty.